MP Estate Planning UK

 Trustee’s Powers and Rights

-A trustee’s ability to make informed decisions is rooted in their powers and rights, which are designed to protect the interests of the beneficiaries.
-Understanding these powers is crucial for effective trust management.
+A trustee’s ability to make informed decisions is rooted in the powers and rights granted by the trust deed and by UK legislation such as the Trustee Act 2000.
+These powers are designed to enable trustees to administer the trust effectively and protect the interests of the beneficiaries.
+Understanding what powers a trustee has — and what they cannot do — is crucial for effective trust management.

 Decision-Making Authority